 When you think of energy drinks, you can’t help but think of Red Bull.
-Red Bull is one brand that does make a gluten free claim for their energy drinks.
+So if you're wondering: is Red Bull gluten free, then you're in luck!
+Fortunately, Red Bull is one brand that does make a gluten free claim for their energy drinks.
 These energy drinks also have a dairy and lactose free claim.
 Given their 4.8 of 5 rating on Amazon, you can’t really go wrong with Red Bull.

 Red Bull also has a sugar free line of beverages, which is great if you’re looking for a lower carb option.